chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

   - "bucket of well named paths"
   - Place actors in the scene
   - "nominal path of left lane"
-- Other role: libraries
+- Other role helps with "real map data"
-  - Need real map data to pass functions
+  - Need to pass to functions
-  - Map sketch is not a map!
+  - Map sketch: not a map!
-    - It's high level description
+    - _high level description_
   - What's the dependency relationship?
 - No dependency!
 Neither knows about the other
+  - **Builder Library** is the other role
-  - Builder **iterates** over data in map sketch
+  - **iterates** over data in map sketch
   - Builds whatever kind of map data you're making
-- Two separate APIs
-  - In tests, you know all details of map
-    - Use simplest term: "right lane of road" when that's unambiguous
-  - In libs, you must handle all maps
-    - Iterate over lanes
-    - Iterate over regions where properties are piecewise constant
-    - "Clunky yet precise"
   - Some effort to build map data
     - **already have** map data?
 Another option...
     - Just lacks human-usable paths